 - 1. If the production site is not a complete loss and some equipment is still accessible, ensure all production site machines are in cold standby mode. - a.
 As oracle on the production system front machine, enter /etc/init.d/trellis stop to stop the platform. - b.
-As root on the production system back machine, enter /etc/init.d/oracle stop to stop the Oracle database. - c.
-Turn off the Trellis[TM] production site machines. - 2.
+Repeat step a on the production back machine. - c.
+As root on the production system back machine, enter /etc/init.d/oracle stop to stop the Oracle database. - d.
+Turn off the TrellisTM production site machines. - 2.
 Turn on the disaster recovery site front and back machines. - 3.
 If the disaster recovery site machines are in a different time zone than the production site machines, change the disaster recovery site machines to match the time zone of the production site machines.